Skip to main content

 There are several cases where you may want to manually import transactions into Ambrook.
 For example:

-3. If your bank isn’t supported by Plaid, our third party bank connection provider, or
+• Your bank isn’t supported by Plaid or Moneykit, our third party bank connection providers, or

 How to Import Transactions

 First, you'll create a balance sheet account for the bank you're uploading (if it doesn't already exist on Ambrook).
-Head to Balances-->New Balance Sheet Account and select "Bank" or the matching type of account.
+Head to Balances-->New Balance Sheet Account and select "Bank" or the matching type of account (credit card, line of credit, etc).
 Set the opening balance to the date you plan to bring your books over to Ambrook - this is typically the beginning of the year.

 1. Hover over the + New button and select Import Transactions.
 Alternatively, you can go to Settings-->Import and click "New".